MichaelCurrin/url-manager/docs/browser_onetab_extraction.md

 # Browser OneTab Extraction

+How to get OneTab data from your browsers so that you can easily import into the URL Manager application.

+Note that OneTab does allow you to export URLs in its own format, however result is not in JSON structure and also omits some metadata.

 ## Chrome

 This section is applicable for both Chrome and Chromium web browsers.
 The two may both exist on the same system and both may be imported in the URL Manager application.